suharmo/markdown-warmup/README.md

 	1. No goat staring at you on the back.
 	1. Instead of one column, they could spread the pictures
 	1. No more gift!!
+        2. Less rectangles and more fluent and visible navbars
+        3. ** more organized spots
 >>>>>>> adc61e4a5d95cd2ee81ced77a12f9e7b05e72705